-1. Cancer Screening 1A.
+1. Cancer Screening

+1A.
 Colorectal Cancer Screening

 Colorectal cancer (CRC) is one of the most commonly diagnosed cancers in Maine.
-The age-adjusted CRC rate of 36.3 per 100,000 population makes it the third most diagnosed cancer in Maine.
+The age-adjusted CRC rate of 35.2 per 100,000 population makes it the fourth most diagnosed cancer in Maine2.
 It is also the third most likely cause of cancer death in the state, resulting in over 200 deaths per year.
-Maine's CRC rate is like that of the U.S. (36.9), and it is cancer that impacts both males and females at similar rates.
+Maine's CRC rate is like that of the U.S. (36.9), and it is cancer that impacts males at a slightly higher rate than females.2

-Studies have shown that colorectal cancer screening reduces mortality by preventing and detecting the disease early, thus increasing the likelihood of survival.
-Regular CRC screening can help to identify and treat colorectal polyps before they have the chance to become cancerous.
-Screening can also find colorectal cancer early when it's small and easier to treat.
-Maine Cancer Foundation has awarded 25 colorectal cancer screening grants totaling \$1,731,102.
+Studies have shown that colorectal cancer screening reduces mortality by preventing and detecting the disease early, thus increasing the likelihood of survival.2 Regular CRC screening can help to identify and treat colorectal polyps before they have the chance to become cancerous.
+Screening can also find colorectal cancer early when it's small and easier to treat.2

+Maine Cancer Foundation has awarded 26 colorectal cancer screening grants totaling \$1,811,102.

-This has resulted in 12,872 additional CRC screenings, resulting in 1,761 life years saved and 158 fewer cancer deaths.
+This has resulted in 14,331 additional CRC screenings, resulting in 2,468 life years saved and 215 fewer cancer deaths.

-The U.S. Preventative Services Task Force recommends

-screening for colorectal cancer starting at age 45 and continuing until age 75.
-People at increased or high risk of colorectal cancer might need to start colorectal cancer screening earlier, be screened more often, and/or get specific tests.
+The U.S. Preventative Services Task Force recommends screening for colorectal cancer starting at age 45 and continuing until age 75.3 People at increased or high risk of colorectal cancer might need to start colorectal cancer screening earlier, be screened more often, and/or get specific tests.
 For complete information about colorectal cancer screenings, please visit the U.S. Preventative Services Task Force.

 Since 2015, the Maine Cancer Foundation has made significant investments in organizations around Maine with the goal of improving colorectal cancer screening rates.
-These organizations have implemented evidenced-based interventions, such as Electronic Health Record (EHR) systems that track and coordinate provider and patient screening reminders, that have been shown to increase CRC screening rates.
-Many of these projects also included components to provide education, increase awareness, and increase access for individuals who have difficulty obtaining care.
+These organizations have implemented evidenced-based interventions, such as Electronic Health Record (EHR) systems that track and coordinate provider and patient screening reminders, that have been shown to increase CRC screening rates4.
+Many of these projects also included evidence-based components to provide education, increase awareness, and increase access for individuals who have difficulty obtaining care^{4,5}.

-From 2015-2021, Maine Cancer Foundation has awarded \$1,731,102 through 25 colorectal cancer screening grants to 19 organizations, including:
+From 2015-2023, Maine Cancer Foundation has awarded \$1,811,102 through 26 colorectal cancer screening grants to 22 organizations, including: